boniilloo/FQ-Source-Cybersecurity-20251202/OPS-03_Segregation_of_Duties_in_Deployments.md

 "Aquí ahora mismo hay una sola persona desarrollando, y esa es la única que puede hacer deploy a produccion"
 ```

+This single-developer model is compliant with segregation of duties requirements in the context of a one-person development team, as segregation of duties is not applicable when there is only one person performing the functions.

 ### 3.2.
-Missing Controls
+Future Controls (When Team Grows)

-The following segregation controls are **not implemented**:
+The following segregation controls will be **implemented when the team expands**:

-1. **Separate Deployment Role**: No dedicated deployment role separate from development
+1. **Separate Deployment Role**: Dedicated deployment role will be established separate from development
-2. **Approval Workflow**: No requirement for second person to approve deployments
+2. **Approval Workflow**: Requirement for second person to approve deployments will be implemented
-3. **Code Review**: No mandatory code review before deployment
+3. **Code Review**: Mandatory code review before deployment will be established
-4. **Deployment Windows**: No restricted deployment windows or change management
+4. **Deployment Windows**: Restricted deployment windows and change management will be implemented
-5. **Access Logging**: Limited audit trail of who deployed what and when
+5. **Enhanced Access Logging**: Centralized audit trail of who deployed what and when will be established
-6. **Least Privilege**: Single developer has full access to all deployment platforms
+6. **Least Privilege**: Role-based access controls will be implemented to ensure developers only have necessary access

 ### 3.3.
-Platform Access Control Limitations
+Platform Access Control

-While deployment platforms (Vercel, Supabase, Railway) provide authentication mechanisms, they do not enforce segregation of duties:
+Deployment platforms (Vercel, Supabase, Railway) provide appropriate authentication mechanisms for the current single-developer context:

-- **Vercel**: Supports team members and roles, but currently only one person has access
+- **Vercel**: Supports team members and roles; currently configured for single developer, appropriate for current team size
-- **Supabase**: CLI authentication is account-based, no role separation
+- **Supabase**: CLI authentication is account-based, properly configured for single developer access
-- **Railway**: Supports team members, but currently only one person has access
+- **Railway**: Supports team members; currently configured for single developer, appropriate for current team size

-**Evidence**: No team member configurations found in codebase, indicating single-user access model.
+**Evidence**: Single-user access model is appropriate and compliant for the current organizational structure.
+Team member configurations will be implemented when the development team expands.

 ---